satindra-r/ImageEncryptionBlog/index.md

 The IEEE 754 states that from right to left the bits represent 1 sign bit, 11 for the exponent biased by 1023 and 52 bits of the mantissa.
 The mantissa doesn't encode a lot of information regarding the image, especially the ones with the lower significance so we will only preserve the first 4.
 Including the sign and exponent this gives 16 bits which can be encrypted with 8 other values.
 The encrypted 16 bits are then stored in the MSBs of the mantissa and the rest is filled with a 1 followed by zeroes to prevent floating point errors from corrupting the data.
 The sign bit is set to 1 and the exponent is set to -1 (1022).
 The exponent is set to -1 as it ensures the magnitude of the number will be from (64 to 127) or (-127 to -64) which fits inside our bound.

 # The Second Hurdle
 When this new method is used the resulting image has pixels with values from 0 to 255 but they are all still floating points but we require integers.
-If we round the floats to the nearest integer the error is too high and it changes the DCT coefficients by enough to change the data stored which changes the critical data stored and renders the image in a corrupted state. [:A feeble attempt](#AFeebleAttempt). can be tried to decrease the amount of data stored to make it more resilient to corruption but it is simply not enough
+If we round the floats to the nearest integer the error is too high and it changes the DCT coefficients by enough to change the data stored which changes the critical data stored and renders the image in a corrupted state. [:A feeble attempt using smaller datatypes](#AFeebleAttempt). can be tried to decrease the amount of data stored to make it more resilient to corruption but it is simply not enough.

 ## :x A Feeble Attempt
 Instead of [:manipulating the bits of the floats](#BitManipulation) using float64, using a (half/float16) allows for 1 sign bit, 5 for the exponent biased by 15 and 10 bits of the mantissa.
 Using 2 bits of the mantissa gives 8 bits which can be encrypted with 16 other values and stored in the first 8 bits of the mantissa

 # A Sad Ending
 Unfortunately I could not find a solution to this issue and am stuck, if you find a solution to this please contact me at